 Scarlet Flax Planting

 Growing scarlet flax seeds in peat pots will make transplanting them into the garden much easier.
 Start them four to six weeks before your expected last frost date.
-Space young plants 4 to 6 inches apart in a sunny section of your garden in the spring.
+Space young plants 4 to 6 inches (10 to 15 cm.) apart in a sunny section of your garden in the spring.

 You can also sow seeds directly into your garden.
-Prepare the soil by raking a 1/8-inch deep layer of dirt, scatter seeds and press the soil down.
+Prepare the soil by raking a 1/8-inch (0.5 cm.) deep layer of dirt, scatter the seeds, and press the soil down.
 Be sure to water thoroughly until the plants are established.